 Step 4: Complete a Program Request Form

 The Program Request Form serves as an acknowledgment and approval of your program with the University.
 A completed Program Request Form must be submitted to the OIE before the promotion of the program.
+Program Request Forms are due by the following dates:

 Step 5: Design a Budget

-As part of the Program Request Form, Directors must submit a tentative budget.
+As part of the Program Request Form, Program Directors must submit a tentative budget.
 The student program fee is determined based on projected enrollment and costs.

 Each program will be different with regard to what items are included in a program fee.
 In general, a faculty-led education abroad program fee will include the following:

 Airfare can be included in the budget, if you intend to travel as a group.
+A budget template for the Winter J Term can be found here.

 Additional Student Expenses